 "Petty?" he laughed.
 "Oh, I pity you for believing speech is something so crass as pettiness."

-A spiteful smile, one that did not reach Thor's eyes.
+A spiteful smile spread across his brother’s lips, one that did not reach Thor's eyes.
 "Ah, but that is your forte, is it not?
 You speak unbearably chaotic words so that all around you bow to your whims, small and willful as they are."

 "Oh, but chaos is in my nature, is it not?"
 Thor turned away as Loki said, all composure and ease, "You agreed with me, readily.
 Easily.
 The words sat hot on your tongue just as they did mine.
 Anything to escape punishment, or am I wrong?"

 "Aye, but is that not the irony of it?
 You said them before I ever could.
 And now we are bound for the middle realm of the very Tree they have forgotten.
-The mortals deserve no such devotion."
+The mortals deserve no such devotion if they indeed have begun warring over faith."

 "Think you I erred."